jdc-cunningham/bl-monocle-reactjs-pwa/README.md

 ### About

-This primarily is a way to headlessly feed code into the Brilliant Labs Monocle AR device.

-In my case I prefer web-based apps over native due to lack of skill.
+This is a workout app, has no CV aspect to it, pretty much a HUD interface

+It is a sub-app for the PWA react app launcher

+### App flow

+- phone
+  - launch app from PWA apps page
+- monocle
+  - controls guide
+  - workout splash page
+  - workout table with sets and name column/rows
+  - active workout
+- future
+  - store on phone for later view

+### JS to micropython/monocle

-I'm building on top of the bluetooth via JS capability (Chrome) provided by this [library](https://github.com/brilliantlabsAR/web-bluetooth-repl).
+I'm building on top of the bluetooth via JS capability (Chrome) provided by this [library](https://github.com/siliconwitchery/web-bluetooth-repl).

-After that I can just use this to feed micropython code designed in other places, right now I've got my own editor but not really an editor.